atarazana/gramola-operator/part-1-1.md

 Don't forget to make the image public!

 Congratulations you have created your first bundle index, now you can create a CatalogSource.
-But before you do, youd have to install OLM in your cluster (unless you're using OpenShift 4.x, then OLM is already in place).
+But before you do, you'd have to install OLM in your cluster (unless you're using OpenShift 4.x, then OLM is already in place).

 ## Installing OLM

-Installing (and checking) OLM in a kubernetes cluster should be a straight forward task.
-Let's run first this command to check if OLM it's already installed intalled.
+Installing (and checking) OLM in a Kubernetes cluster should be a straight forward task.
+Let's run first this command to check if OLM it's already installed.
 Unless you have already installed OLM or your cluster is an OpenShift cluster you should get this error: 'no existing installation found'.

 ```sh
 $ operator-sdk olm status